BluAge/ServerlessCOBOLforAWS/ServerlessCobolAWSExtensions.md

 To be able to access desired S3 objects, the serverless COBOL lambda function must be granted permission(s) to do so.

-Please see [https://docs.aws.amazon.com/lambda/latest/dg/with-s3.html](https://docs.aws.amazon.com/lambda/latest/dg/with-s3.html) for further details.
+Please see [https://docs.aws.amazon.com/lambda/latest/dg/with-s3.html](https://docs.aws.amazon.com/lambda/latest/dg/with-s3.html) for further details and the dedicated [section](#the-s3-operations-aws-permissions-requirements) in this document.

 ### API